Home

 Traffic signals

-A traffic signal is a light or sound signal that regulates traffic.
 Traffic signals have the second highest priority.
 They apply before road signs and general traffic rules, but after police officers' signals.
-If a traffic light is green, you should drive, even if there is a stop sign posted next to the traffic light.
+So if the traffic light is green, you may continue driving, even if there is a stop sign at the junction.

 Traffic lights in Sweden change signal in the following sequence: redred and yellowgreenyellowred.